VincentOracle/Calculator_testCases_Java/README.md

 error handling.

 ## Conclusion
-In conclusion, this assignment has successfully addressed defects in the Calculator project source code and significantly improved its reliability.
+In conclusion, this task has successfully addressed defects in the Calculator project source code and significantly improved its reliability.
 By introducing proper error handling and comprehensive unit tests, we have enhanced the overall quality of the codebase.
 The unit tests provide confidence in the correctness and robustness of the Calculator application, ensuring it functions as expected and handles various scenarios gracefully.
 This